 The Down Syndrome Family Support and Advocacy Group (DSFSAG), also referred to as Michiana Down Syndrome, was formed by parents in the 1980s.
 We are a 100% volunteer, not-for-profit 501c3 organization.
-We proudly serve St. Joseph, Marshall, LaPorte, Starke and Elkhart counties in Indiana and Cass, St. Joseph and Berrien counties in Michigan.
+We proudly serve St. Joseph, Marshall, LaPorte, Starke, and Elkhart Counties in Indiana and Cass, St. Joesph, and Berrian Counties in Michigan.